CPMpy/cpmpy/docs/modeling.md

 print(s.ort_solver.NumBranches())
 ```

-Other solvers, like Minizinc might have other native objects stored.
+Other solvers, like Minizinc, might have other native objects stored.
 You can see which solver native objects are initialized for each solver in [the API documentation](api/solvers.html) of the solver.
 We can access the solver statistics from the mzn_result object like this: